 New students always ask lots of questions and that’s why I decided to put a list together of the most common enquiries I receive.
 I hope you find it helpful.

 I generally recommend meeting once a week.
 If you are highly motivated and have lots of time to practice, it might be worth having a lesson twice a week.
 If you are an adult, I would recommend 1 hour session but with younger children (age 5-6), it’s good to start with 30 – 45 mins.

 I mostly teach in my flat on Old Brompton Road near Earls Court Tube station.
-I also travel to my students that live close by but it depends on the distance and my availability.

 What ages and levels do you teach?

 I teach all ages and levels.
 My youngest students are 4 years old and the oldest 70 (however I’ve never dared to ask).
 I’m happy to work with complete beginners and advanced students.